katallaxie/csync/docs/content/docs/_index.md

 `csync` is a tool to backup your settings using common cloud storage solutions like [iCloud Drive](https://www.icloud.com), [Dropbox](https://dropbox.com), [Google Drive](https://www.google.com/intl/de/drive/) or any other file system based sync solution.

 [Installation](/docs/installation) is super easy.
-You can initialize a config via `csync --init` your home directory.
+You can initialize a config via `csync init` your home directory.

 ```yaml
 version: 1